lexibank/tlopo/out/vol3/chapter11.md

 <a id="p-337"></a>

 Burckella obovata tends to grow on smaller islands.
-It occurs on the small islands west of Manus in the Admiralties, in New Ireland, in the: island groups north and east of New Ireland, on the Duke of York Islands between New Britain and New Ireland, and on Buka and nearby small islands in Bougainville Province.
+It occurs on the small islands west of Manus in the Admiralties, in New Ireland, in the island groups north and east of New Ireland, on the Duke of York Islands between New Britain and New Ireland, and on Buka and nearby small islands in Bougainville Province.
 It is also found in the Solomons on Malaita and in the Temotu Islands (and [Hviding 2005](../references.md#source-Hviding2005): 111 reports its presence at Marovo) and in Vanuatu (Paijmans 1976: 124, [Bourke n.d.](../references.md#source-Bourkend)).
 It is a tree of medium size, about 20--30 m. tall, with a massive trunk 1-3m in diameter at the base and white flowers that have a strong, somewhat sickening scent.
 It has large edible fruit that has a rose-petal-like smell and is consumed uncooked.
 In Vanuatu there are two main types of fruit: a more common elongated type, reputed to be sweeter, and a round, sometimes very large type.
 The latter has two subtypes, wrinkled and smooth.
 The smooth subtype is apparently the outcome of selection, and is always cultivated.
 In the Solomons and Vanuatu the fruit is harvested before it is ripe in order to beat the fruit bats ([Walter & Sam 2002](../references.md#source-WalterandSam2002): 125).
 Two varieties grow in Marovo, wild and planted.
 Coconut crabs eat the fruit of the wild variety ([Hviding 2005](../references.md#source-Hviding2005): 111).

 In the Solomons and Vanuatu the wood is used for crossbeams in houses, for outrigger booms and for canoe paddles ([Record 1945](../references.md#source-Record1945), [Henderson & Hancock 1988](../references.md#source-HendersonandHancock1988):55, [Walter & Sam 2002](../references.md#source-WalterandSam2002): 125).
 In Marovo it was formerly used for the keels of war canoes and is still sometimes used for making dugouts ([Hviding 2005](../references.md#source-Hviding2005): 111).

-The POc form &ast;fiatu was first reconstructed by [Blust](../references.md#source-Blust1978b) ([1978b](../references.md#source-Blust1978b)) as an unnamed but de- scribed tree type.
+The POc form _&ast;ñatu_ was first reconstructed by [Blust](../references.md#source-Blust1978b) ([1978b](../references.md#source-Blust1978b)) as an unnamed but described tree type.
 Further reflexes indicate that this is Burckella obovata, to which [Gowers](../references.md#source-Gowers1976) ([1976](../references.md#source-Gowers1976): 38) gives the English designation 'red silkwood'.
-Evidence for POc &ast;-q is provided by Sye yetu and Ura ni-yere (John Lynch, pers. comm.), where preservation of the final vowel reflects the earlier presence of &ast;-q.
+Evidence for POc _&ast;-q_ is provided by Sye _yetu_ and Ura _ni-yere_ (John Lynch, pers. comm.), where preservation of the final vowel reflects the earlier presence of _&ast;-q_.

-The gloss of PMP &ast;fiatuq below, 'a hardwood tree taxon, including at least Palaquium spp.', is inferred from the glosses of Blust's supporting data.
+The gloss of PMP _&ast;ñatuq_ below, 'a hardwood tree taxon, including at least Palaquium spp.', is inferred from the glosses of Blust's supporting data.
 Species of Burckella and Palaquium and perhaps other genera seem to have been included in a single taxon throughout Oceanic history (see the discussion associated with PCP &ast;bau 'hardwood taxon' in ch.7, §4.10).

 Figure 11.8 Burckella obovata: A, tree; B, flowering shoot; C, shoot bearing fruit; D, old seed.